 In the 2013 series of Untitled Drawings, Tom Stanley strips away the scratches that had previously given depth to his work.
 The paintings in 2013 involve larger line making that stretches out to the edge of the canvas.
 These forms are more geometric and appear almost digitally printed due to the precision and crispness of the stark white lines.
 While the 2012 series evokes a feeling of floating, the 2013 is more grounded due to the increased use of triangles and angles.
 The shapes form illusions of ladders and mountains that cause the eye to climb the canvas.

 Tom Stanley is very aware of his use of space not only on the canvas, but in how his paintings hang on a wall, which goes back to his industrial background.
-The series Untitled Drawings are molded within a nook towards the back of the Halsey, where each piece works together to tell a story.
+The series Untitled Drawings are molded within a nook towards the back of the Halsey Institute, where each piece works together to tell a story.
 The exhibition will only be on display for a few more days.
 It is something you do not want to miss!

-– Written by Kat Eader, Halsey Intern
+By Kat Eader, Halsey Institute Intern